RudiHansen/CCComputer/README.md

-    Protocol S   : Status updates from Turtles  (Done) Protocol QB  : Question about blocks        (Done) Protocol QJ  : Question about Jobs          (Done) Protocol QL  : Question about locations     (Not made) Protocol QS  : Question about STOP Command  (Not made) Protocol QBL : Question about block lists   (Not made)
+    Protocol S   : Status updates from Turtles  (Done) Protocol QB  : Question about blocks        (Done) Protocol QJ  : Question about Jobs          (Done) Protocol QL  : Question about locations     (In progress) Protocol QS  : Question about STOP Command  (Not made) Protocol QBL : Question about block lists   (Not made)